 - Examine the relationship among forensic evidence, arrests and charging

-- Analyze the role of forensic evidence, particularly in cases with child victims and cases in which the perpetrator is a stranger
+- Analyze the role of forensic evidence, particularly in cases with child victims and cases in which the person who committed the crime is a stranger

 - Compare the impact of sexual assault nurse examiners (SANEs) versus non-SANE evidence collectors on arrests and charges filed